Gamocosm/Gamocosm/README.md

 - Idempotency is good

 #### Error handling
-- Methods that "do things" should return nil on success, or a message or object on error.
+- Methods that "do things" should return nil on success, or an object on error
-- Methods that "return things" should use `.error!` to mark a return value is an error.
-These errors should always be strings.
+- Methods that "return things" should use `String#error!` to mark a return value is an error
+	- This method takes 1 argument: a data object (can be `nil`)
+	- e.g. `'API response code not 200'.error!(res)`
+	- `String#error!` returns an `Error` object; `Error#to_s` is overridden so the error message can be shown to the user, or the error data (`Error#data`) can be further inspected for handling
-- You can use `.error?` to check if a return value is an error. `nil` cannot be made an error.
+- You can use `.error?` to check if a return value is an error. `Error#error?` is overriden to return `true`
-- These methods are defined on `Object` in `config/initializers/monkey_patches.rb`
+- This class and these methods are defined in `config/initializers/monkey_patches.rb`
 - Throw exceptions in "exceptional cases", when something is unexpected (e.g. bad user input *is* expected) or can't be handled without "blowing up"

 #### Important checks